 Elizabeth Walker and Sarah Murphy have worked together for thirty years!
 They bring their expertise and friendship to the course as they work with the naturally beautiful surroundings to enhance all aspects of flute playing, with a relaxed awareness of technique and musical awareness.

 Each year, Elizabeth and Sarah invite a visiting tutor.
-For 2020 Flutes in Tuscany welcomes Gitte Marcusson who will be providing classes and inspiration at the beginning of the course and a concert for us on Saturday 11 July 2020.
+For 2022 Flutes in Tuscany welcomes again Wissam Boustany who will be providing classes and inspiration at the beginning of the course and a concert for us on Saturday 9 July 2022.

 ELIZABETH WALKER studied at the Royal College of Music as a Junior Exhibitioner (where she was awarded the Sally Wainwright woodwind prize in 1985) and as a graduate at the Guildhall School of Music and Drama, studying renaissance flute with Nancy Hadden, baroque and eight – keyed classical flute with Stephen Preston and modern flute with Kathryn Lukas.
 She went on to do a postgraduate study of Early Music at the Koninklijk Conservatorium in The Hague, studying with Wilbert Hazelzet and receiving masterclasses from Barthold Kuijken.
 Elizabeth has performed in a number of period orchestras including the English Baroque Soloists, The Orchestra of the Age of Enlightenment, The Orchestra of the Eighteenth Century and the Classical Opera Company.